lingtalfi/Light_Kit_Editor/personal/mydoc/pages/conception-notes.md

 babyYaml storage
 -----------
-2021-03-02 -> 2021-04-08
+2021-03-02 -> 2021-06-18

 The organization of the babyYaml storage is all contained in a so-called root directory (aka **kit web app** directory), which is a directory of your choice.
 We will refer to it as **$root** in this section.

-If you don't have a more precise idea of what you are doing, we suggest that your root path is:
+You can put the **$root** dir where you want.

+We recommend that you put it in:

-- $app_dir/config/open/Light_Kit_Editor/websites/$your_website_identifier
+- $app_dir/config/open/$yourGalaxy.$yourPlanet/Ling.Light_Kit_Editor/$yourWebsiteIdentifier

-With:

-- $app_dir: the absolute path of the application root dir
-- $your_website_identifier: a unique identifier representing your website
+This way, your website is "open" to other planets (continue reading to understand).